Philosophy

 3.)
 Fundraising

-Each family is asked to support Family Co-op and its legacy.
+All currently enrolled families are asked to support Family Co-op and its legacy.
+Many alumni families continue to be involved as well.
 A complete list of Fundraising Events will be shared as we approach each new school year.
-We encourage families to participate in these events that occur throughout the year.

 4.)
 Clean-Up Parties